jvaugha3038/Pi-in-the-Sky/README.md

         purp.value = False #if number big light no tilt=0
 ```
 The first line just shortens the sensor name into a tiny variable for readability.
-The third line prints out all of the sensor variables for testing.
+The second line prints out all of the sensor variables for testing.
 The lines below simply light up an LED when its tilted sideways, which is a remnant of my older code that this is based on.
 I considered removing the LED and keeping just the variable itself, until I noticed that it was purple and I think its cool enough to keep.

 ```python
 with open("/data.csv", "a") as datalog: #the thing that allows the data to be Grabbed